This post may contain affiliate links. Read my full disclosure policy.

 How to make Sourdough Pancakes using sourdough starter or discard.
 A quick and easy recipe that can be made with any type of flour- bread flour, whole wheat, einkorn, spelt or a mix.

-Many of you have been asking for ways to use up your sourdough “discard” and I thought I share one of the easiest ways I know.
-Plus, most of us are spending more time at home these days, and why not enjoy pancakes on other mornings besides the weekend?
-They seem reasonable to me. 😉
+Many of you have been asking for ways to use up your sourdough starter discard and I thought I share one of the easiest ways I know.
+Sourdough Pancakes!
+These are the best pancakes and have the perfect texture and flavor, way better than regular pancakes!

-What I like about this Sourdough Pancake Recipe is that there is no overnight rising and it can be made pretty quickly- great if you are more of a spontaneous cook like myself.
+What I like about this Sourdough Pancake Recipe is that the overnight rising is optional and the pancakes can be whipped up pretty quickly if need be!
+Nice if you are more of a spontaneous cook like myself.
+(I do have notes in the recipe card if you would prefer to let this rise overnight in the refrigerator to ferment the pancake batter.)

 sourdough pancake batter in a bowl